About the Foundation

-President and Co-Founder, The Gilbert & Jacki Cisneros Foundation
+President, The Gilbert & Jacki Cisneros Foundation

-Jacki is the Vice President of The Gilbert & Jacki Cisneros Foundation, which was formed in 2010.
+Jacki is the President of The Gilbert & Jacki Cisneros Foundation, which was formed in 2010.
 The Gilbert & Jacki Cisneros Foundation is dedicated to increasing the education level of Hispanic Americans, as well as nurturing a community, which supports and values the importance of Hispanic education.